 Exchange-traded funds, or ETFs, are popular investment securities that track stock market indexes, a particular commodity, bonds, or a particular category of assets like tech stocks.
 A leveraged ETF is a particular type of ETF that uses debt or financial derivatives to boost the potential for returns.
 However, this also applies to losses, making leveraged ETFs somewhat risky investment choices.
 But like other investment, you must thoroughly evaluate them before making any final decision about whether they should occupy a spot in your portfolio.
+A financial advisor can provide insight and guidance in your selection of ETFs and other types of funds.

 What Is a Leveraged ETF?